 Credit bureaus utilize the EIN connected to your business to collect information that aids in determining your current business credit score and, thus, your business’s creditworthiness.
 As a business owner, you’ll likely have to input your EIN information for insurance policies, payroll purposes, event registrations, licensing, establishing wholesale supplier accounts, and so much more, making it crucial to have a positive business credit score associated with your EIN.

-You can learn more about the importance of obtaining an EIN for your startup from the Small Business Administration’s informative article here.
-Then, apply for an EIN from the IRS for your startup business via this secure online portal.
+You can learn more about the importance of obtaining an EIN for your startup from the Small Business Administration’s information section.
+Then, apply for an EIN from the IRS for your startup business.

 3. Apply for a Business Line of Credit